oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 In such an attack, the adversary attempts to inject a stolen authorization code into a legitimate client on a device under his control.
-In the simplest case, the attacker would want to use the code in his own client.
+In the simplest case, the attacker would want to use the authorization code in his own client.
 But there are situations where this might not be possible or intended.
 Examples are:

   * The attacker wants to access certain functions in this particular client.
 As an example, the attacker wants to impersonate his